thomazyazima/thomazyazima.github.io/week-2/6-blog-template/README.md

 ## Release 2: Delete unnecessary text

-Since this is a template, you don't want to have unnecessary text you'll have to delete each time, so delete any of the temporary text.
+Since this is a template, you don't want to have unnecessary text you'll have to delete each time, so delete any of the temporary (lorem ipsum, etc.) text.
 If you want to add comments like ```<!-- insert title here -->``` to make it clear what information goes where, that might be useful.

-## Release 3: Move your Week 1 blogs to the template
+## Release 3: Modify the Week 1 Blogs

+*This part might be easier to do by yourself, but you can continue pairing as well.*

-Now that you have a template, copy and paste your week 1 blogs to this template.
+Now that you have an html blog template, you'll want to use it to display your week 1 blogs.

+First, create two new files with the same names, but change the file extension from `.md` to `.html`.
+You should have `t1-git-blog.html` and `c1-chefs-kitchen.html` files.

+Copy and paste your "blog-template" html into those files.

+Add the content from your markdown files to your new html files.

+Delete the markdown files when you have all of the information transferred.

 ## Release 4: Commit your changes

 Now that you've made your template, you're ready to use it in the blog assignments.
-Add your changes to the stage and commit them.
+Add your changes to the stage, commit, and push them.

+Now go to [USERNAME].github.io/blog/t1-git-blog.html and [USERNAME].github.io/blog/c1-chefs-kitchen.html.
+Are your files displaying as you expected them to?
+If not, can you find out what the issue is?

 ## Release 5: Reflect
 On your local `phase-0-unit-1` repo, edit the [my_reflection.md](my_reflection.md) file associated with this challenge.
 Commit your changes and push them to GitHub.

-Get ready to blog!